-The PSC's Office of Regional Markets (ORM) is located within the Bureau of Energy Market and Electric Infrastructure in the Division of Energy Regulation and Analysis (DERA).
+The PSC's Office of Regional Markets (ORM) is located within the Bureau of Electric Analysis and Engineering in the Division of Energy Regulation and Analysis (DERA).
 The ORM is a team of economists, policy analysts and engineers who investigate the value and impacts of Wisconsin’s participation in the regional transmission system operated by the Midcontinent Independent System Operator (MISO).

 ORM staff work directly with MISO, which operates the electrical grid in Wisconsin and throughout the central part of the United States, from Canada to the Gulf of Mexico.
 View a map of MISO's operational territory.
 The ORM performs a “watchdog” role, advocating on behalf of Wisconsin to: